Top 5 Highway Barriers for Work Zone Safety

 Hill & Smith Zoneguard® temporary steel barrier, offers the road construction industry a revolutionary temporary barrier solution that provides superior protection.
 A cost-effective alternative to traditional concrete barrier, Zoneguard’s lightweight configuration allows 750 feet to be hauled on one truck and up to 1500 feet to be installed in one hour.
 Zoneguard’s low weight does not affect its performance, as it meets both NCHRP 350 (TL-3 & TL-4) and MASH (TL-3) crash test standards.

-Traditional Concrete Barrier (TCB)
+Traditional Temporary Concrete Barrier (TCB)

 Concrete Jersey Barrier Installation